SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 When you run these commands, Chrome opens, and you can see the progress of the tests, with detailed information, including whether the tests pass.

+## Accessibility

+The UI of the feature complies with the Accessibility success criteria defined for the given released version.
+For more information, see [Accessibility Best Practices]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %}).

 ## End-To-End Tests are Passing

 All the end-to-end tests are passing.